Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 1. Go for the fastest time. defeating the Catalyst as fast as possible (This will be the expected form of play for most players)
 2. Go for the longest time / highest kill count.
 Levels are infinite and players can choose to stay on a level and ignore the catalyst while they rack up kills and time spent alive.
 Early levels will start by linearly increasing in difficulty with time while later levels will be more erratic and unforgiving
-I.E(Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be almost humanly impossible)
+I.E(Reaching the 5 minute mark on Level 1 should be very difficult but reaching that same time on Level 8 should be humanly impossible)

-After the Catalysts escapes, the shockwave it creates will erase all remaining enemies and the music and scenery will instantly adjust to signify to the player that the level is complete.
+After the Catalysts escapes, the shockwave it creates will erase all remaining enemies and the music and scenery will instantly change to signify to the player that the level is complete.
 The score timer will pause.
 At the player's leisure, they can jump into the hole and follow the Catalyst to the next level.

 ## GameModes
 There will be two gamemodes for the player to choose from: